Welcome to St. Michael and All Angels!

 - Transition Committee creates Parish Profile

-- Parish story day, focus group meetings, and conversations
+- Parish story day, focus group meetings, and small group conversations

 - Results compiled and integrated into Parish Profile